-Once all the wrinkles have been smoothed out, there will be nothing left to do but a little maintenance and a heap of enjoyment!
+Once all the wrinkles have been smoothed out with your hummingbird feeder nectar, there will be nothing left to do but a little maintenance and a heap of enjoyment!

 Pest Control & Nectar Feeders

-Keep Ants & Bees Out of Nectar Feeders
+Ants & Bees Can Be Kept Out of Nectar Feeders

 "Ant Motes/Traps" are great items to keep ants from getting into your nectar feeders, Hummingbird or Oriole feeders.
 The ant mote/trap hangs from the hook and your feeder hangs from the mote/trap.
 Fill the trap with water.
 Add a couple of drops of cooking oil in the water, voila!
 No ants in your feeder!